 What are the best superhero movies?
 Almost as long as we’ve had comic books and serialised novels, we’ve had superhero movies.
-Larger-than-life action movies that bring our favourite heroes and villains to life on celluloid enthralling the familiar and unfamiliar alike.
+Larger-than-life films that bring our favourite heroes and villains to life on celluloid enthralling the familiar and unfamiliar alike.

-Nowadays, these kinds of adventure movies are dime-a-dozen.
-We get new ones every other month, from the MCU and DCEU, to the occasional, franchise-free release.
+Nowadays, these kinds of action movies are dime-a-dozen.
+We get new ones every other month, from the MCU and DCU, to the occasional, franchise-free release.
 There are now a lot of films about superheroes; Batman, Superman, and Spider-Man alone leave you with dozens of choices before you even get to the Thor movies, Iron Man’s appearances, or Captain America’s Marvel movie saga.

 One could argue there are too many, but that’s a discussion for another time.
 Right now, we’re going to list the best superhero movies so you know exactly what the essentials are.
 Be warned, there are some hot takes, but such is navigating any best movies list – we’re here to lay down the law, as a certain judge, jury, and executioner down below would say.
 Let’s get our capes on.